picardatjp/minesweeper_sdl/minesweeper/README.md

 # minesweeper in sdl
 I think the implementation and design is pretty bad but this was my first project using sdl.
-I think what I will do from here on is have separate screen and game logic classes.
-Even on a small project like this I had difficulties cramming the two into a single file.